6 Thrifty Tips When Train Traveling In Europe

 Avoid 1st Class When Train Traveling in Europe

 Well, obviously!
-Still, don’t be one of THOSE travelers who “accidentally” sit in 1st class.
+Still, do not be one of THOSE travelers who “accidentally” sit in 1st class.
 Why?
-Because you’ll end up paying a very expensive fine if you get caught which will cost you more than the 1st class ticket itself!
+Because you will end up paying a very expensive fine if you get caught which will cost you more than the 1st class ticket itself!

 Book Overnight Trains if Train Traveling in Europe between countries